 - Negative therapeutic reactions and secondary therapeutic gains in clinical setting (e.g. acting out, therapeutic stalemates, boundary issues, destruction of therapy, etc.);

 - Working expressively in support of integration of client’s personality structure;

 - Group and intergroup dynamics in clinical, coaching, organisational, or societal environments;

 - Collective and cultural identity and intercultural dynamics etc.

-For more about his clinical supervision and consultation, see his website for practitioners/professionals: transactionalanalyst.net
+For more about his clinical supervision and consultation work, see: transactionalanalyst.net